 This year’s US Presidential election campaigns are not mentioning anything about public land preservation.
 Did Teddy not teach us anything?
 We need to hold a constant vigilance when it comes to safe guarding our national treasures.
-I realize there are pressing events and circumstances that need to be spotlighted and to the lay person our Park System appears to be running smoothly.
-Is it?
-What are the challenges we are facing within our Department of Interior?
+I realize there are pressing events and circumstances that need to be spotlighted and to the lay person our Park System appears to be running as smoothly as my uncles 24 hr tow service Aurora Colorado.
+But the real question is… What are the challenges we are facing within our Department of Interior?

 When we think National Parks we often let our minds go in the direction of wide open spaces and natural landscapes filled with rock outcroppings, forest, wild animals, lakes, geysers and waterfalls, but there is so much more to the whole picture.
 The Park System caters to a wide variety of historic and cultural resources as well, like colonial Philadelphia, Gettysburg, and old town Boston to name a few, along with the Everglades and New Mexico’s Chaco Canyon.
 These parks hold our heritage and world history at their hearts.

 The problem, as is often the case, is lack of financial resources.
 Money is not as available to highlight and offer the gifts of these areas to be appreciated to their fullest by the public.
 For example, collections of valuable museum artifacts have not even been cataloged.
 Cataloging would be great, but there isn’t even enough space to store the wealth of historical pieces that are at the whim of wherever they can find space.
 The stories that these pieces tell about our country and our people are being hidden away because there are not enough funds to display them for public appreciation and education.